|

 If you feel bloated or you've overdone the wine or garlic, then simply take a few sprigs of parsely and chew slowly.

-If you do this after a meal, it will really help your digestion.
+If you do this after a meal, it will really help guard against indigestion.

-It's a good idea to keep parsley growing through the winter - you can keep a pot on the kitchen window sill.
+It's a good idea to keep parsley growing through the winter - you can keep a pot on the kitchen window sill for the depths of winter.

 Dill